ampedandwired/bora/README.md

         # name concatenated with the stack name as defined in this file,
         # eg: "app-prod".
         stack_name: prod-application-stack

+        # Optional.
+Default region for this stack.
+        # Overrides "default_region" at the template level.
+        # See below for further information.
+        default_region: ap-southeast-2

         params:
           InstanceType: m4.xlarge
           AMI: ami-11032472